BloombergGraphics/covid-vaccine-tracker-data/README.md

 * `name`: Jurisdiction name in Bloomberg style.
 * `dosesAdministered`: Cumulative number of vaccine doses administered.
 * `peopleVaccinated`: Cumulative number of people who’ve received at least one dose.
-* `completedVaccination`: Cumulative number of people who’ve been fully vaccinated (note: the first-approved vaccines require two doses for full vaccination or “series completion”, later vaccines may require only one dose).
+* `completedVaccination`: Cumulative number of people who’ve been fully vaccinated with either a single- or two-dose vaccine.
+* `completedOneDoseVaccination`: Cumulative number of people who’ve been fully vaccinated with a single-dose vaccine.

 [current-usa.csv](data/current-usa.csv) – Snapshot of the latest U.S. update to the Bloomberg Covid-19 Vaccine Tracker